C.S. Lewis Oxford Tour Route

 10 Old High Street

-August 1955, Joy, David and Douglas Gresham rent 10 Old High Street, one mile from The Kilns.
+August 1955, Joy Davidman, with her sons David and Douglas Gresham, rent 10 Old High Street, one mile from The Kilns.

 Addison’s Walk